What are the impacts of studying in Australia?

-*173 alumni who participated in Short Term Awards from November 2018 to August 2019 were surveyed.
+*173 alumni who participated in Short Courses from November 2018 to August 2019 were surveyed.

 In addition to benefits for their careers, Australia Awards alumni from Indonesia also reported strong positive impacts to the partnership between Australia and Indonesia.

-Following their studies in Australia, 87 per cent of Short Term Award alumni and 60 per cent of Long Term Award alumni surveyed said they maintained contact with the Australians they met through Australia Awards.
+Following their studies in Australia, 87 per cent of Short Course alumni and 60 per cent of PhD and Masters Awards alumni surveyed said they maintained contact with the Australians they met through Australia Awards.

-Almost all alumni viewed Indonesia as having a strong and positive relationship with Australia (100 per cent for Short Term Award alumni, and 97 per cent for Long Term Award alumni).
+Almost all alumni viewed Indonesia as having a strong and positive relationship with Australia (100 per cent for Short Course alumni, and 97 per cent for PhD and Masters Awards).